-I think this might be my latest blog post ever!
-October has been a fantastic month of great fishing and adventures.
-We have also had some cooler weather to compliment most of our planned activities.
+October is a fantastic month of great fishing and water adventures.
+We have had some cooler weather to compliment most of our planned activities.
 This is a transitional month for our weather and the conditions can change significantly from day to day.
 Here is what to expect going forward and how to prepare.

 This trip is ideal for families, kids and experienced anglers looking to bring back some meat.
 Similar to a reef trip, a bay trip is a great option on windy days.
 The shallower depths of the bay protect us from building waves and the mostly flat and grassy bottom gives anglers a break from fish diving into rocky structure.
 It’s just a more friendly and easy environment for success and can be done on a morning OR afternoon trip.
-I want to say (if you read my previous blogs) that we are about past the morning trip only time of year for reef trips, so I have no issue if you wish to book an afternoon reef trip.
+I want to say (if you read my previous blogs) that we are close to ending the morning trip only time of year for reef trips, so I have no issue if you wish to book an afternoon reef trip.
+I would wait to mid-October before booking an afternoon reef trip.
 Just understand, getting to the fish first matters on the main reef.
 Our fish are trained and conditioned.
 Feeding them after they possibly have been fed by somebody else may not give us the same results as a morning trip.
 This month something is always biting somewhere!!

 Lobstering is winding down.
 October is the last month I will offer lobster trips.
 We did NOT have a productive season on the recreational side.
 My results have been compromised, but watching how much the commercial guys have moved their traps tells me they have struggled too.
 October is the last month that offers warm enough water to not need a wetsuit and we have relatively stable weather to likely have ok conditions.
 The areas where I expect to have some success will be areas more easily impacted by tides and visibility.
 There is no such thing as easy lobstering anymore.
 It is a fun activity.
 You will catch some lobster.
 You will see some neat things along the way.
 Catching the legal sized lobster is the tricky part.